Weixin-Liang/MoonShape/docs/index.rst

 settings, and they are colored by their architecture.
 The x-axes indicate in-distribution accuracy and the y-axes indicate out-of-distribution accuracy.
 Overall, there are *striking nonlinear correlations* between the out-of-distribution accuracies and the in-distribution accuracies.
-{Top (a-c):} three datasets with spurious correlations, where the correlations are strongly nonlinear.
+*Top (a-c):* three datasets with spurious correlations, where the correlations are strongly nonlinear.
-{Bottom (d-f):} three datasets with  rare subpopulations (without obvious spurious correlations), where the nonlinear correlations seem more subtle, but nonlinearity is still clear when decomposed in Figure 4.
+*Bottom (d-f):* three datasets with  rare subpopulations (without obvious spurious correlations), where the nonlinear correlations seem more subtle, but nonlinearity is still clear when decomposed in Figure 4.

 Part 2: Majority vs. Minority subpopulation accuracies